 Analyzing Intel's Unusual Options Activity

-Intel (NASDAQ:INTC) shares experienced unusual options activity on Friday.
-The stock price moved down to $55.78 following the option alert.
+On Friday, shares of Intel (NASDAQ:INTC) saw unusual options activity.
+After the option alert, the stock price moved down to $52.68.

 - Sentiment: BULLISH